July 9, 2024

 Leadership Perspectives

-Michael Bonte-Friedheim, CEO and Founder of NextEnergy Group expressed pride in the fund's achievements: “I am proud that NPUK has total funds committed to date of over £653 million, which is 30% above the target of £500 million.
-This is a testament to NextEnergy Capital’s leadership in the solar energy sector at a critical time."
+Michael Bonte-Friedheim, CEO and Founder of NextEnergy Group, expressed pride in the fund’s achievements: “I am proud that NPUK has total funds committed to date of over £653 million, which is 30% above the target of £500 million.
+This is a testament to NextEnergy Capital’s leadership in the solar energy sector at a critical time.
+As a private new-build solar strategy focusing on acquiring utility-scale solar assets at the ready-to-build stage in the UK, NPUK investors benefit from the market-leading expertise we bring alongside our hands-on approach to value creation and asset optimization.”

-Shane Swords, Managing Director and Head of Investor Relations at NextEnergy Capital highlighted the fund's solid progress and its appeal to LGPS investors: “NPUK continues to demonstrate solid progress in addition to already distributing strong dividends to its investors.
+Shane Swords, Managing Director and Head of Investor Relations at NextEnergy Capital, highlighted the fund’s solid progress and its appeal to LGPS investors: “NPUK continues to demonstrate solid progress in addition to already distributing strong dividends to its investors.
 NPUK’s success is underpinned by its large pipeline and swift capital deployment which commenced just seven weeks after the fund’s first close, with the fund now having nearly 500MW.
 The Fund’s strategy has aligned really well with that of the LGPS community and it’s great to see so many LGPS investors backing renewable energy assets here in the UK.”

 You may also like